How is this course helpful for me as a Christian?

 How much does it cost?

-For hosting a course, you’ll want to consider the course materials, the venue, and any necessary equipment, food, etc. Kairos facilitators are not paid to run the course, but if they are traveling to your location, we ask that travel expenses be covered and housing provided.
-Again, costs may be different depending on the location, so contact us if you are interested and we’ll work with you on a plan to launch Kairos in your area.
+For hosting a course, you’ll want to consider the course materials, the venue, and any necessary equipment, food, etc. Kairos facilitators are not paid to run the course, but if they are traveling to your location, we may ask that travel expenses be covered and housing provided.
+Contact us if you are interested and we’ll work with you on a plan to launch Kairos in your area.

 How can I facilitate a Kairos course?